realtouseef/techanaut/README.md

 ## Priority TODOs

-- [ ] create another favicon with ahref style.

-- [ ] Add table of content

-- [ ] Print 2 headings of latest articles under the article
+- [ ] put a key
-  - both of the articles should be from the category the user is on.
+- [ ] main image is not showing when shared on fb or twitter

 ## TODOs

 - [ ] Create a scraper that goes through the amazon products that are listed on my site and see if there's a discount going on, if yes, show the discounted price

+- [ ] create an author box component to place next to articles

 - [ ] Pagination

 ## Completed TODOs

+- [x] Print 2 headings of latest articles under the article
+  - both of the articles should be from the category the user is on. (just printed 2 articles from any category)
+- [x] create another favicon with ahref style.
 - [x] Write copy for about, gaming laptop, peripherals,
 - [x] Copy ahrefs/blog design
 - [x] fix the sitemap and robots.txt issue -- cannot be indexed cos of these.